 JEFFREY F. DIXON

-A graduate of the Coast Guard Academy in New London, CT, Jeff holds a Bachelor of Science degree in Management and Economics and later earned his Master’s in Public Administration from the George Washington University.
+He is a graduate of the Coast Guard Academy in New London, Conn., and holds a Bachelor of Science degree in Management and Economics and a Master’s in Public Administration from the George Washington University in Washington, D.C.

 Vice President Marine Services, TOTE Services